World Baijiu Day 2025

 Quanjude Beijing Duck House

-There are also six Yanghe options available in one-ounce and three-ounce pours.
-And Quanjude has a selection of other baijius, including Moutai, Luzhou Laojiao, Gujing Gongjiu and a 15-year-old Erguotou More info about Quanjude at quanjude1864.com.
+And for those who prefer baijiu straight, Quanjude has six different Yanghe options as one-ounce and three-ounce pours.
+Plus, a selection of other baijius, including Moutai, Luzhou Laojiao, Gujing Gongjiu and a 15-year-old Erguotou.

 YANTAI